MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 We recommend using [Microsoft Entra ID](/entra/fundamentals/whatis) instead of using API keys.
 In order to use this authentication, you need to set the right access controls and assign the right roles for your services.

-### Configure access for Azure AI Services/OpenAI
+### Configure access for Azure AI Services

-Start in the project to find the AI Services/OpenAI resource:
+Start in the project to find the AI Services resource:

 1. In [AI Studio](https://ai.azure.com), go to your project and select **Settings** from the left pane.
 1. Select **Connected resources**.